glenningram/glenningram.github.io/about.md

 #### About

-Glenn Ingram is an urban planner and cartographer living in Tucson, AZ.
+Glenn Ingram is an urban planner and cartographer located in Tucson, AZ.

 Previously living in Northwest Montana, he worked as a wildland firefighter, photographer, and resource conservationist.